SoCFPGA-learning/Chameleon96/2-Blink-loanIOs-tutorial/README.md

 Now, in the Peripherals Mux Table, we will select the pins that we want to use with the FPGA.

 * Click on buttons LOANIO14, LOANIO22, LOANIO25, LOANIO32 which correspond to the pins assigned to the four user leds in the Chameleon96 board, according to it's schematic.
 Clicking on these buttons we will change the current assigment from the HPS system (ARM processors) to the FPGA side.

 Close the parameter window.

+Follows correspondence of each loanIO with its pin location and user led number:

+* LOANIO14	-J11	user led 3
+* LOANIO22 	-H11	user led 2
+* LOANIO25   	-G10	user led 1
+* LOANIO32   	-F11	user led 0

 In System Contents,  double click to export on  Export field for the following elements: